SummaryRead the full fact sheet

-Miscarriage, stillbirth or neonatal death (death of a newborn infant) can be a shattering event for anyone expecting a baby, and for their families.
-Everyone reacts and responds in different ways.
+- Miscarriage, stillbirth or the death of a newborn infant is a shattering event for parents and families.

 Reactions to the death of a baby